Self-supervised debiasing using low rank regularization: Introduction

-Inspired by these observations, we propose a self-supervised debiasing framework that can fully utilize potentially biased unlabeled samples.
-We pretrain (1) a biased encoder with rank regularization, which serves as a semantic bottleneck limiting the semantic diversity of feature components, and (2) the main encoder with standard self-supervised learning approaches. {Specifically, the biased encoder affords us the leverage to uncover spurious correlations and identify bias-conflicting training samples in a downstream task.}
+Based on these observations, we propose a novel debiasing framework that can utilize both labeled \textit{and} unlabeled biased samples with rank regularization.
+The proposed method is fully compatible with both supervised and self-supervised scenarios, where such compatibility arises from the rank regularization that does \textit{not} rely on any labels.
+Specifically, for a supervised (self-supervised) setting, we train {1}) a biased classifier (encoder) with rank regularization, which serves as a semantic bottleneck limiting the semantic diversity of feature components, and {2}) the main classifier (encoder) with standard (self-)supervised learning approaches.
+The biased model affords us the leverage to uncover spurious correlations and identify bias-conflicting samples in a downstream task.

-Various experiments on real-world biased datasets demonstrate that retraining linear classifier in the last layer with upweighting identified bias-conflicting samples significantly improves the OOD generalization in the linear evaluation protocol \citep{oord2018representation}, even without making any modifications on the pretrained encoder.
-Our approach improves the accuracy on bias-conflicting evaluation set by \(36.4\% \rightarrow 59.5\%\), \(48.6\% \rightarrow 58.4\%\) on UTKFace \citep{zhang2017age} and CelebA \citep{liu2015deep} with age and gender bias, respectively, compared to the best self-supervised baseline. {Moreover, we found that the proposed framework outperforms state-of-the-art supervised debiasing methods in semi-supervised learning problem with CelebA.}
+Our work is the first to unveil the bias-rank relationships and introduce an effective debiasing strategy to exploit potentially unlabeled data samples.
+We demonstrate the effectiveness of the proposed debiasing framework with various challenging real-world biased datasets, including MultiCMNIST \citep{li2022discover}, biased Chest X-ray databases, UTKFace, CelebA, etc., in both a supervised and self-supervised scenario.
+These experiments show that our method significantly outperforms other self-supervised baselines, and even state-of-the-art supervised debiasing methods in some cases.